A mathematics investigation about measuring time, embedded in a real-world context.

 The students have three chances to make the sand run through their timer in exactly one minute.
-After each attempt, they may make adjustments to their timer e.g. making the hole at the bottom of the container bigger or smaller, adding more sand, using less sand.
+After each attempt, they may make adjustments to their timer, e.g. making the hole at the bottom of the container bigger or smaller, adding more sand, or using less sand.

 A table is provided for the students to record the amount of time it takes for the sand to run through their timer during each attempt, and to record any adjustments they make before trying again!